outp1/whispercpp-voice-memos/README.md

-A minimal Zsh script for dictating short memos:
+A minimal sh script for dictating short memos:
 Records microphone audio using FFmpeg, transcribes to text with Whisper, and optionally inserts the result into your terminal via simulated typing.

 ## Dependencies